sbryans/Whitelist-DDNS/README.md

 ## How to install:

-1. Add whitelist.sh to your server in an appropriet directory.
+1. Add whitelist.sh to your server in an appropriate directory.
 ```
 chmod +x whitelist.sh
 ```